rcskin/clubs-app/README.md

 4. Navigate to the frontend directory: cd frontend
 5. Install the dependencies: npm install
 6. Run the app: npm start

+To run tests on frontend:
+1. Navigate to the frontend directory: cd frontend
+2. Run the tests: npm test

 System Architecture: